57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 1. Find a bridge that supports your asset and destination chain
 2. Pay gas fees on the source blockchain
 3. Wait for the bridge to complete your transaction to receive assets on destination chain
-4. If you don't have it yet, send yourself relevant assets to pay for the gas on the destination chain (ETH, Sol.
-APT, BNB or other)
+4. If you don't have it yet, send yourself relevant assets to pay for the gas on the destination chain (ETH, Sol, APT, BNB or other)
 5. Manually swap your bridged assets on a DEX on a destination chain
 6. Pay more gas fees for the swap on the destination blockchain
 7. Hope you, or your bridge, didn't make a mistake along the way